TianxiangZhao/DisambiguatedGNN/README.md

 ## Environments
 The environment file is provided as spec-list.txt.

-## Running
+## Running Example

-An example of running the model is provided in file Example.txt, please check and revise running commands based on it.
+An example of running the model is provided in file Example.txt, which can be used to compare our method and the backbone on Cora_full dataset.